SAP-samples/teched2025-DA262/exercises/walkthrough/README.md

 - Build a Fiori Elements UI for your application.

-- Bind your app to an HDI Container and explore data in SAP HANA Database Explorer.
+- Bind your app to an SAP HANA Deployment Infrastructure (HDI) Container and explore data in SAP HANA Database Explorer.

 - Add SAP HANA Cloud native artifacts to your CAP project.